 More on that later.

-On this night, I have slept for only three hours, no matter how hard I tried—a thing that happens too often these days.
+On this night, I have slept for only three hours, no matter how hard I tried—this happens too often these days.
 I tried counting sheep.
 (True story).
 I replayed the last nine-holes in my head.
 (All 52 strokes and the toe wedge).
 That didn’t work either.
-I finally gave up and stumbled into my dark and messy office-closet-guest room, skipping the whispered allure of a swig of Tylenol PM.
-I did that last week and felt like “skata” for the rest of the next day—to borrow the Greek word for, hm, ‘not good’, learned in my early-teenage days as a dishwasher in a Greek restaurant in New York.
-It was there I found a career while learning many life skills and only the best words from my spirited mentors, their being influential in guiding me down this perilous restaurant path.
+I finally gave up and stumbled into my still dark and messy office-closet-guest room, slipping past the bathroom’s whispered allure of a swig of Tylenol PM.
+I did that following last week’s sleeplessness and felt like “skata” for the rest of the next day—to borrow the Greek word for, hm, ‘not so good’… learned in my early-teenage days as a dishwasher in a Greek restaurant in New York.
+It was there that I discovered this career while learning many life skills and only the “best” words from my spirited mentors, their being influential in guiding me down this perilous restaurant path.
 Thank you Demetrious, George, Yiannis, Nick, Sophia, Peter and Aphrodite…

 But again, this is not where I wanted today’s focus to be.
 There’s time later to continue to expose my inner curmudgeon—I can, and will, rant!
 Promiso.

-While writing this, the morning’s first light began to appear light-blue in my window, alighting sleepily-positive and grateful feelings, that happy-place where I actually prefer to exist, when wise enough to count my blessings—to take note of the endlessly worse situations that other folks endure.
+While writing this, morning’s first blue-light began to appear in my window, now alighting my sleepily-positive and grateful feelings, that happy-place where I actually prefer to exist, when I am wise enough to “shake it off” and count my many blessings and fortunes—to take note of the endlessly worse situations that other folks endure.
 Despite our struggle, to struggle is to breathe, and each breath offers opportunity for brighter days.

 A masseuse friend of mine said recently that gratitude is “where the winners circle is.”
 She’s a kook, in the best of ways, extremely sweet and kind and spiritual.
 “Winning” for me, means having piece of mind—the favorite expression of our restaurant groups’ newest Director of Operations.
 Jennifer Alvarez says almost daily; “Piece of mind is priceless.”
 It is in this pursuit that I intend to remain focused.
 That is, when I’m not being grumpy.